Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 I stayed here.
 They have a small, but fit for purpose breakfast menu in the cafe downstairs with several GF options.
 Hipster vibes.

+# Crêperies

+These are your best bet in terms of capital 'F' French foodthat is gluten free, since buckwheat galettes traditionally contain no wheat flour.

+**Breizh Café**

+I found this place almost by accident, and it's fantastic.
+It's a Crêperie serving gluten free buckwheat Galettes with either traditional French fillings (egg, ham, cheese) or some light Japanese fusion (shiitake mushroom with wakame, lobster with yuzu, pastrami with an Asian pickle).
+Wash it down with a glass of their excellent Breton cider for an immensely satisfying meal.

+Reassuringly popular with locals.

+**La Petite Bouclerie**

+A tiny crêperie in the Quarter Latin, very near Notre Dame and Sainte-Chapelle.
+They can do all of their sweet and savoury crêpes on buckwheat galettes.
+This is a very useful place to know about for a casual meal with friends.
+'Sans gluten' is advertised on their signs,

 # Pâtisserie and similar